Managing Pregnancy Problems in Dogs

 Once pregnant, nature will help get the pregnant cat or dog through gestation, resulting in live babies on the ground.
 If that means taking all the fat and protein from mom’s tissue, then that is what will happen.
 The current litter will not suffer.
 The next heat cycle is when you will pay for the deficiencies, such as not cycling, long intervals between heat, not getting pregnant, and small litters.

 If the diet is adequate, a component we often see in deficit for reproducing females is vitamins.
 We want mom to have all she needs and some excess, so the body will reproduce to take advantage of the excess.
 That is how the cat and dog evolved in the wild, and they still hold that reproduction principal today.
 Queens usually have smaller litters if there is a minor imbalance.
 The female will cycle at longer intervals (yearly) or have a weak unpredictable heat.
 If we are to manage the pregnant mom effectively, we need to have predictable, fertile heat cycles.
-(Read Reproduction and Vitamins
+(Read Vitamins for the Breeding Female

 MOST FEMALES HAVE NO PROBLEMS